eric-mahoney/Shipper/README.md

-## Django-Order-Form-App

-An application used to store user information in a SQLlite database for easy retrieval.
-This application could be use by a local store to keep on track of orders and manage their progress.
+# Shipper

+Open source order management application built in Django.
+Supports user creation and login.
+Once logged in users can add new customers, multiple addresses, orders, and order details.

 ## Project Status

-This project is currently in development.
-Users can add new customers, multiple addresses, orders, and order details.
-Upcoming features planned include:
+This project is currently not in development.

+Upcoming features planned included:

 - deploying to a server for live-demo of application (AWS, Heroku, DigitalOcean, etc.).
 - account creation and user login